 March housing starts fall, new permits surge

-WASHINGTON (Reuters) - Groundbreaking on homes fell unexpectedly in March, but permits for future construction rose to their highest level in 3 1/2 years, giving a mixed message for one of the economy's weaker sectors.
+WASHINGTON (Reuters) - Groundbreaking on homes fell unexpectedly in March but permits for future construction rose to their highest level in 3-1/2 years, giving a mixed message for one of the economy's weaker sectors.

 Economists polled by Reuters had forecast housing starts little changed at a 705,000-unit rate.

 Stock futures pared gains after the data was published, while prices on government debt trimmed losses.